Edited by: Jessica Merritt

-ANA releases award space nearly a year prior to departure (355 days!), and you can even find availability up to 96 hours from departure.
-As soon as you have an idea of when you want to travel, begin your search.
+ANA releases award space nearly a year before departure (355 days!), and you can even find availability up to 96 hours from departure.
+As soon as you know when you want to travel, begin your search.
 If award space is not available immediately, keep checking regularly.

 ANA is one of the highest-rated airlines in the world, and they provide a great business class experience.
-Let’s take a deeper look at what makes these flights so much fun.
+Let’s look deeper at what makes these flights so much fun.

 While there are many complaints about service on U.S. carriers, you will be happy to know that the business class crews on ANA are fantastic.
 They are personable and always ready to help make your flight that little bit better.

-Whether in the ANA Lounge or on your flight, you can expect to have a pleasant meal.
-In the lounge, you’ll have a great selection of food at the buffet and hot food station to provide bigger meals.
+You can expect a pleasant meal in the ANA Lounge or on your flight.
+You’ll have a great food selection in the lounge at the buffet and hot food station to provide bigger meals.

 You can choose from a nice selection of liquor, enjoy some sake, or try out the beer machine that tilts your glass and pours the beer for you (so fun if you like beer!).

 When a business class flight to Asia or Australia is what you need, make sure you consider ANA.
-Long journeys can be tough, and they’re even worse when the service is poor.
+Long journeys can be tough and even worse when the service is poor.
 ANA’s world-class service and great catering will make your long flights an enjoyable experience.

 ANA’s Mileage Club program often requires the fewest miles to book first class flights on ANA, but it requires round-trip bookings.